audulus/docs/nodes.md

 Joseph Fourier was a French mathematician born in the 1700s.
 He discovered that all sound waves, no matter how complex, are composed of sine waves of different but related frequencies.

-There is a lot of heavy math behind why this is, but you don't need to understand the math to see what's going on.
+There is a lot of heavy math behind why this is, but you don't need to understand the math to see how it works.

 First, let's have a look at the diagram below to see how a series of sine waves added together can start transforming into a square wave.